dcloudio/hbuilderx-extension-docs/en/Tutorial/App/PhoneDebugging.md

   ①、HBuilderX menu：[Tools] - [Plug-in Installation]，Open the "Plugin Install" window, select [iOS connection plugin] (HBuilderX is called the real device running plugin) and install it.
 After installation, restart HBuilderX, and try to solve it;
   ②、Install the latest version of iTools and restart HBuilderX.

+#### 4.2.3 ITunes can't detect the phone

+ITunes can't detect the phone，Pop-up prompts：`ITunes has detected incompatible Bluetooth software on your computer and may not function properly`.

+Please disable or update some Bluetooth drivers.
+[Apple Forum solution](https://discussionschinese.apple.com/thread/140142495?page=2)

 ## 5. Other questions@other
 ---
 #### Q1: The phone can be detected, but it is grayed out (disabled) and cannot be clicked